mrisher/smtp-sts/mta-sts.md

 # Appendix 2: Message delivery pseudocode

 Below is pseudocode demonstrating the logic of a complaint sending MTA.
+This implements the "two-pass" approach, first attempting delivery with a newly fetched policy (if present) before falling back to a cached policy (if present).

 ~~~~~~~~~